Free FRP Profile Calculator

 Common specification mistakes

 - Using steel allowables for FRP.
-FRP must never be designed using AISC 360 allowable stresses.
-Pultruded profiles follow ASCE/SEI 74-23 (North America) or EN 13706 / Eurocomp Design Code (Europe), which use different resistance factors and explicitly cap long-term stress at 20–30% of ultimate.
+FRP must never be designed using AISC 360, Eurocode 3, or GB 50017 steel allowables.
+Pultruded profiles follow ASCE/SEI 74-23 (US), CEN/TS 19101:2022 (Europe), or GB 50608-2020 with T/CECS 692-2020 (China).
+All three use distinctly different resistance factors and explicitly cap long-term stress at 20–35% of ultimate.

 Referenced standards

-- EN 13706-3: Reinforced plastic composites — Pultruded profiles — Specific requirements (E17 and E23 grades)
+- EN 13706-2/-3:2002 — Reinforced plastic composites — Pultruded profiles — General requirements and Specific requirements (E17 / E23 minimum-modulus grades)

-- ASTM D3917: Standard Specification for Dimensional Tolerance of Thermosetting Glass-Reinforced Plastic Pultruded Shapes
+- ASTM D3917 — Standard Specification for Dimensional Tolerance of Thermosetting Glass-Reinforced Plastic Pultruded Shapes

-- Eurocomp Design Code and Handbook — Structural Design of Polymer Composites
+- Eurocomp Design Code and Handbook — Structural Design of Polymer Composites (companion to CEN/TS 19101)

 Frequently Asked Questions